There is no doubt that preparing for the GED and successfully passing the exam require stronger organizational skills and more self-discipline.

 Usually, the eligibility requirements to qualify and register for free GED classes resemble those for taking the actual exam.
-Applicants need to be 16 years or older but those 16 or 17 must be officially withdrawn from their high school, have parental consent, or need to submit other documentation.
+GED applicants need to be 16 years or older, but those 16 or 17 must be officially withdrawn from their high school, have parental consent, or need to submit other documentation.

 Before students can attend a free GED prep class, they usually have to take a placement test or pre-test to assess their skills and academic level and determine which subject fields require their attention most.

 For online courses, this is all a bit different as students have the freedom to register at any time, and there are also several free GED prep courses that don’t require registration at all.

 On the internet, you can find several websites that offer free GED practice tests.
 This website, Gedono.com, also offers students numerous free video lessons and practice tests, and lots of GED-related information.

 Taking multiple practice tests is very good for your preparation and time management as you will learn which topics and subject fields require your attention most.